WansonChoi/HATK/docs/_0_HLA2HPED.md

 2. HIBAG

-HIBAG output is usually generated as splited files by HLA.
+HIBAG output is usually generated as files split by HLA.
 The next photo is an example of one output file which contains HLA-A imputation.

-As HATK focuses on the **8 HLA genes(A, B, C, DPA1, DPB1, DQA1, DQB1, DRB1)**, HLA2HPED will work by taking 8 output files of each HLA gene. **Please pass the files of the 8 HLA genes with that order**.
+Because HATK focuses on the **8 HLA genes(A, B, C, DPA1, DPB1, DQA1, DQB1, DRB1)**, HLA2HPED will work by taking 8 output files of each HLA gene. **Please pass the files of the 8 HLA genes with that order**.

 ![README-HLA2HPED-HIBAG_example](./img/README-HLA2HPED-HIBAG_example.png)